 What to do when in Goa

 One of the best beaches in the state is the Mandrem Beach.
-Widely known for its serenity and quaintness, the beach is a popular place that attracts several travellers.
+Widely known for its serenity and quaintness, a beach is a popular place that attracts several travellers.
 The air of romance that can be experienced here reinvigorates the soul, making one fall in love with nature as it presents itself in all its glory.
 The sparkling blue water, pristine white sand, and an envelope of greenery are the highlights of this beach.
 There are several restaurants along the beach for those looking to try out some delectable and authentic Goan food.

 Baga Beach is a hub for adventure sports fanatics, party goers, and those who can’t resist hitting the dance floor.
-Water sports, dolphin cruises, mouth watering delicacies, parties and jubilation galore, there is much to relish and enjoy at the Baga Beach.
+Watersports, dolphin cruises, mouth-watering delicacies, parties and jubilation galore, there is much to relish and enjoy at the Baga Beach.

 Goa’s rich history can be seen in its massive forts and fortresses, and the architectural remains of the Portuguese rule.
 One of the most significant of these is Fort Aguada, a mammoth structure that was built from concrete.
 It serves as a not-to-miss vantage point, offering tourists breathtaking views of the sprawling Western Ghats.
 If one visits during the right season, they may be able to spot the beautiful and enchanting peacocks here.

 Parties, parties and more parties… Goa never gets tired of celebrating life.
 Known internationally for the way it parties, numerous nightclubs and party destinations await those who want to let their hair down and dance away to the tunes of electronic and trance music.
-Some of the ever popular dance clubs that are highly recommend are Titos, near Calangute, and Club Cubana in Arpora.
+Some of the ever popular dance clubs that are highly recommended are Titos, near Calangute, and Club Cubana in Arpora.